 Chiropractic treatment focuses on the neuromusculoskeletal (NMS) system which is a complete system of the nerves, bones, muscles, tendons, and ligaments.
 The goal is to enhance the NMS function of our body so that we can function and move properly and efficiently.

 Subluxation (e.g. biomechanical stress) interfering with the nervous system

-My philosophy and mission as a chiropractic physician is to improve the quality of life of my patients by providing regular chiropractic care.
+My philosophy and mission as a chiropractic physician are to improve the quality of life of my patients by providing regular chiropractic care.
 This concept of receiving regular chiropractic care may be unfamiliar for those with no major symptoms or areas of pain.

 Chiropractic care is an excellent choice for pain relief, especially ones with the neuromusculoskeletal related symptoms.
 However, the primary goal for everyone should not stop at this stage of pain relief.
-Pain is just a sign of a dysfunction and its location may be unrelated to the true cause.
+Pain is just a sign of dysfunction and its location may be unrelated to the true cause.
 It is important to find the true source of the cause to prevent it from happening repeatedly.
 Additionally, any faulty movement patterns of our body can eventually cause pain and other symptoms even though you do not have any current symptoms.
 As a result, it is important to identify and correct this "painless" dysfunction as well.

 There are three phases of chiropractic care:1) Initial pain relief care, 2) Corrective care and 3) Wellness care.

 1) Initial Care: During this initial phase, we focus on improving your initial symptoms.
 However, this does not mean you are fully healed yet.
 Just like you do not take off the cast of your broken arm after a few days because it feels better, it takes your body a few months to fully heal.
 Your spinal and nervous system care is the same.
 Symptoms are only the tip of the iceberg.